Let me know if it happens to you as well:

 However:

-So here are the examples of when you may save space and time, and opt to use ‘who’s’:
+So, here are some examples of when you can save space and time by using ‘who’s’:

 Who is coming to the party?

-Who is the groom; never saw him before.
+Who is the groom?
+I never saw him before.

 Or: